hyperledger/identus-cloud-agent/tests/integration-tests/README.md

 `TestContainers` are in use for this purpose.

 To configure the agent, you need to specify the following options:
-* `version`: the version of the OEA docker image to use.
+* `version`: the version of the ICA docker image to use.
 * `http_port`: the port to expose for the HTTP API.
 * `didcomm_port`: the port to expose for the DIDComm API.
 * `auth_enabled`: whether API key authentication is enabled for this agent.